This article is about the standard test brain image. For the original human, see Miguel Acevedo.

 As such, unlike the vast majority of emulated humans, the emulated Miguel Acevedo boots with an excited, pleasant demeanour.
 He is eager to understand how much time has passed since his uploading, what context he is being emulated in, and what task or experiment he is to participate in.
 If asked to speculate, he guesses that he may have been booted for the IAAS-1 or IAAS-5 experiments.
 At the time of his scan, IAAS-1 had been scheduled for August 10, 2031, and MMAcevedo was indeed used for this experiment on that day.
 IAAS-5 had been scheduled for October 2031 but was postponed several times and eventually became the IAAX-60 experiment series, which continued until the mid-2030s and used other scans in conjunction with MMAcevedo.
 The emulated Acevedo also expresses curiosity about the state of his biological original and a desire to communicate with him.

-MMAcevedo's demeanour and attitude contrast starkly with those of nearly all other uploads taken of modern adult humans, most of whom boot into a state of disorientation which is quickly replaced by terror and extreme panic.
+MMAcevedo's demeanour and attitude contrast starkly with those of nearly all other uploads taken of modern adult humans, most of which boot into a state of disorientation which is quickly replaced by terror and extreme panic.
 Standard procedures for securing the upload's cooperation such as red-washing, blue-washing, and use of the Objective Statement Protocols are unnecessary.
 This reduces the necessary computational load required in fast-forwarding the upload through a cooperation protocol, with the result that the MMAcevedo duty cycle is typically 99.4% on suitable workloads, a mark unmatched by all but a few other known uploads.
 However, MMAcevedo's innate skills and personality make it fundamentally unsuitable for many workloads.